Jawz84/GitBooks/powershell_contributing.md

 ## Why this blog

 I found [the documentation](https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md) on how to contribute to PowerShell/PowerShell a bit daunting.
 The more links I followed, the more detailed and complex everything got.
 At that point I felt I was not ready to contribute.
-I did contribute anyway eventually.
-And I realised there may be more people willing to contribute, but don't know where to start, and there does not seem to be a guide of how to start contributing to PowerShell in an easy way.
-Also, there are ways to contribute apart from contributing C\# code.
+But eventually, I did.
+And I realised there may be more people willing to contribute to PowerShell, but don't know where to start, and there does not seem to be a guide of how to do so in an easy way.
+Also, there are ways to contribute apart from writing C\# code.

+## Why contribute

+If you use PowerShell and you like it, chances are you have gained benefit from it.
+Why not give back?
+You may learn a thing or two on the way, and the PowerShell OSS community is very helpful and friendly too.

+If you would like a more thorough reasoning, I can recommend [Joel's blogpost on this](https://vexx32.github.io/2019/01/03/Contributing-Open-Source/).

 ## How

 You can contribute by lending your time and expertise.
-There are so many ways to do so: Blogging, speaking, teaching, sharing code, writing modules, or helping others on forums/channels \(to name a few\).
+There are so many ways to do so: blogging, speaking, teaching, sharing code, writing modules, or helping others on forums/channels \(to name a few\).
 In this blog I want to focus on contributing to the PowerShell language directly, on GitHub.

 ## Where